microsoft/fluentui-blazor/src/Assets/Generator/ReadMe.md

 	git clone https://github.com/microsoft/fluentui-emoji
 	```

-2. a) Compile the project and run the `FluentUIIconsGenerator.exe` application,
+2. a) Compile the project and run the `FluentAssetsGenerator.exe` application,
    passing the **Assets** path to this local folder containing the SVG images as a parameter.

 	   ```cmd
-	   FluentUIIconsGenerator.exe --Assets=C:\Temp\Emojis --Target=./Samples --Library=Emoji
+	   FluentAssetsGenerator.exe --Assets=C:\Temp\Emojis --Target=./Samples --Library=Emoji
 	   ```

    b) Or run the project, passing parameters to the `Properties/launchSettings.json` file: